 Product Revenue.
-Product revenue for the three months ended June 30, 2023 September 30, 2023 increased 20.7% 11.7% over the three months ended June 30, 2022 September 30, 2022.
-Product revenue represented 79.1% 79.0% of our total revenue compared to 79.9% 80.9% in the three months ended June 30, 2022 September 30, 2022.
-Revenue from our paint protection film product line increased 17.0% 8.8% over the three months ended June 30, 2022 September 30, 2022.
-Paint protection film sales represented 55.3% 57.4% and 57.5% 60.4% of our total consolidated revenues for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively.
-The total increase in paint protection film sales was due to increased demand for our film products across multiple geographical markets.
-This increase regions partially offset by a decrease in demand was driven primarily by an increase in overall customers coupled with increased sales to existing customers China resulting from lingering impacts of the COVID-19 pandemic.
+Product revenue decreased 0.7% over the three months ended March 31, 2023.
+Product revenue represented 74.2% of our total revenue for the three months ended September 30, 2023 increased 11.7% over March 31, 2024 and 78.4% for the three months ended September 30, 2022.
+Product revenue represented 79.0% of our total revenue compared to 80.9% in the three months ended September 30, 2022 March 31, 2023.
+Revenue from our paint protection film product line increased 8.8% over decreased 1.1% for the three months ended September 30, 2022 March 31, 2024.
+Paint protection film sales represented 57.4% 54.4% and 60.4% 57.7% of our total consolidated revenues for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023.

+respectively.
+The total increase in paint protection film sales was due to increased demand for our film products across multiple regions partially offset by a decrease in the U.S., primarily in the after-market channel, and lower sales to XPEL's China distributor.
+Sales to China reached a record high in the fourth quarter of 2023.
+Consequently, first quarter 2024 China sales were negatively impacted as our distributor sold through the COVID-19 pandemic inventory purchased at the end of last year.

-Revenue from our window film product line grew 28.7% 21.9% for the three months ended June 30, 2023 September 30, 2023 compared to the three months ended June 30, 2022 September 30, 2022.
-Window film sales represented 19.9% 18.3% and 18.8% 17.1% of our total consolidated revenues for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively.
-This increase was driven by increased demand resulting from increased channel focus and increased product adoption in multiple regions.
-Architectural window film revenue increased 51.8% 49.9% compared to the three months ended June 30, 2022 September 30, 2022, to \$2.4 million \$2.7 million, and represented 11.8% 14.4% of total window film revenue and 2.6% of total revenue for the three months ended June 30, 2023 September 30, 2023.
-This increase was driven by increased demand for our architectural window films, films as we continue to pursue this large addressable market.
+Revenue from our window film product line grew 21.9% declined 2.9% for the three months ended September 30, 2023 compared to the three months ended September 30, 2022 March 31, 2024.
+Window film sales represented 18.3% 16.1% and 17.1% 17.5% of our total consolidated revenues for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+This increase decline was driven by increased demand resulting from increased channel focus and increased product adoption in multiple regions, due mainly to lower revenue into China.
+Excluding China, total window film revenue grew 10.3%.
+Architectural window film revenue increased 49.9% compared 33.1% to the three months ended September 30, 2022, to \$2.7 million, and represented 14.4% of total window film revenue and 2.6% of total revenue for the three months ended September 30, 2023. \$1.8 million.
+This increase was driven by due mainly to increased product awareness and demand for in most of our architectural window films as we continue to pursue this large addressable market, regions.

-Other product revenue for the three months ended June 30, 2023 September 30, 2023 increased 37.7% 13.1% compared to the three months ended June 30, 2022 September 30, 2022 due mainly to continued demand for non-film related products such as ceramic coating, plotters, chemicals, and other film installation tools and accessories.
-Our Fusion FUSION ceramic coating product revenue grew 81.3% 34.6% compared to the three months ended June 30, 2022 September 30, 2022, to \$1.8 million \$1.5 million.
+Other product revenue for the three months ended September 30, 2023 increased 13.1% compared March 31, 2024 grew 18.5% to the three months ended September 30, 2022 due mainly to continued demand for non-film related products such as ceramic coating, plotters, chemicals, and other film installation tools and accessories.
+Our FUSION ceramic coating product revenue grew 34.6% compared to the three months ended September 30, 2022 to \$1.5 million.
 This increase was driven primarily by increased channel focus and increased demand for our ceramic coating products.

-Geographically, we experienced saw revenue growth in many most regions during the three months ended June 30, 2023 September 30, 2023.
-The U.S. region, our largest, region, grew 20.3% 14.5%, compared to over the three months ended June 30, 2022 September 30, 2022, due primarily to increasing attach rates.
-Outside the U.S., several most regions saw strong growth due primarily to increased product awareness and attach rates.
+Geographically, we saw revenue growth in most regions during the three months ended September 30, 2023.
+The U.S. region, our largest, grew 14.5%, over the three months ended September 30, 2022, due primarily to increasing attach rates.
+Outside the U.S., most regions saw strong growth due primarily to increased product awareness and attach rates.